-Commission practice to allocate common costs based on ERCs.
-Therefore, staff compared the lot allocation and ERC allocation percentages for each of the five related utilities to determine if the lot allocation method still produces an equitable result.
+This Commission previously reviewed and approved expenses related to Century's management services for CHC and SV.
+Century allocates any shared common expenses between the applicable communities and/or utilities based on the number of lots in each community.
+In the most recent rate cases for CHC and SV, this Commission found that allocating the costs based on lots properly allocates costs to all businesses and is reasonable.
+We note that it has also been Commission practice to allocate common costs based on ERCs.
+Therefore, we compared the lot allocation and ERC allocation percentages for each of the five related utilities to determine if the lot allocation method still produces an equitable result.
 Because the communities served by the five utilities have a similar customer base and few general service customers, both methods produce similar results.
-Also, because a portion of the shared expenses are allocated to the communities, for which an ERC calculation is not possible, staff believes the lot allocation method ensures that the costs are allocated properly between the utility and non-utility businesses.
-Staff has applied this methodology in the adjustments recommended below.
+Also, because a portion of the shared expenses are allocated to the communities, for which an ERC calculation is not possible, we find the lot allocation method ensures that the costs are allocated properly between the utility and non-utility businesses.
+We have applied this methodology in the adjustments below.

-Operation and Maintenance (O&M) Expenses Salaries and Wages - Employees (601/701)
+B. Salaries and Wages - Employees (601/701)